Facebook tracking pixel Email follow-up system | Conversion System Skip to main content

 Do not judge this system by open rate alone.
 Opens are a signal, not the business result.

-Audit starts
+Plan starts

-Audit completions
+Plan completions

 Did more people finish the qualification questions?

-Booked audit reviews
+Booked plan reviews

 Did qualified buyers take the next step?